b-fuze/simple-vim/README.md

 Press `Ctrl-W` then `N` (uppercase N), then you'll be able scroll and select text in your terminal. **Press `i` (lowercase i) to go back to normal terminal mode**.

 ## View splits/windows
+Splitting new panes into files and terminals are different, consult the respective section.

 ### Splitting file editing windows